Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

-Connect with our team at Louthian Law Firm, P.A. for free today.
+Connect with our team at The Louthian Firm Accident & Injury Lawyers for free today.
 We can assess your options for seeking compensation and help you understand what comes next for your case.
 Get started on your claim or lawsuit now.

-At Louthian Law Firm, P.A., our attorneys Herb Louthian and his son Bert Louthian operate a family-run law firm serving Charleston and other areas of South Carolina.
+top100triallawyersat The Louthian Firm Accident & Injury Lawyers, our attorneys Herb Louthian and his son Bert Louthian operate a family-run law firm serving Charleston and other areas of South Carolina.
 Herb Louthian founded the firm in 1959, and today our attorneys have more than 80 years of combined legal experience.

 Not only do our attorneys commit themselves to recovering fair compensation for our clients, but we also have a Client Bill of Rights we follow at all times.
 This ensures each client receives sound legal advice, supportive guidance, and representation provided with courtesy, respect, and compassion.